nithyanandan/AstroUtils/README.rst

 ``conda install mpi4py progressbar psutil pyyaml h5py scikit-image``

 NOTE: at this time, you *must* install ``scikit-image`` via conda, or else it will
-     try to install packages that are incompatible with python 2.
-Full python 3 support is coming soon.
+     try to install packages that are incompatible

 Finally, either install AstroUtils directly: